amabdallah/WaM-DaM/01Documentation/02DDL/ReadMe.md

 ## Data Definition Lanaguge (DDL)

+You only need to use this DDL generator if you edit the XML schema of WaM-DaM and then want to create blank WaM-DaM database schemas.
+Otherwise you can use the exisitng blank database schemas.
-This is a smart way to create a DDL script for MySQL, MS SQL Server, SQLite, and PostgreSQL by forward engineer the XML WaM-DaM schema.
-We adapted these Python scripts to create blank database scheams for the four databases, all at once.
+You can use this smart way to create a DDL script (can create empty database) for MySQL, MS SQL Server, SQLite, and PostgreSQL by forwarding engineer any XML WaM-DaM schema.
+We adapted these Python scripts below to create blank database scheams for the four databases, all at once.

 **How to create a WaM-DaM DDL from an XML schema?**  These steps are tested on Windows Machine
-1. Download all this scripts (dont change their names) and place them in one folder
+1. Download all these scripts  and place them in one folder at your machine (don't change their names)
 [build_ddl.py](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/build_ddl.py)
 [base.py](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/base.py)
 [data_mapping.py](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/data_mapping.py)
 [translator.py](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/translator.py)

-2. Open the CMD Terminal and navigate to the folder where all the Python scripts reside Windows>Start>Accessories>CMD
+2. The DDL generator is called from the CMD terminal.
+Open the CMD Terminal and navigate to the folder where all the Python scripts reside at
+Windows>Start>Accessories>CMD
-You can use the commad *cd then space then the name of the folder
+You can use the commad *cd* then space then the name of the folder that contains these scripts

 3. Edit the name of XML Schema in the build_ddl.py python file and the default schema name to be the same as your XML file name
 For example: